1768 – Oliver Goldsmith’s ‘The Good-Natured Boy’ is first performed at London’s Covent Garden.

-1794 – Archibald Hamilton Rowan, United Irishman, tried on charge of distributing seditious paper.
+1794 – Archibald Hamilton Rowan, United Irishman, is tried on charges of distributing seditious paper.

 1923 – The Earl of Mayo’s house is destroyed and burned by Republicans.

-1923 – A Free State soldier is killed in an attack on the National Army post in Castlemaine, County Kerry.
+1923 – A Free State soldier is killed in an attack on the National Army post in Castlemaine, Co Kerry.

 1924 – One garda is killed.